A Moment with Robert Pennicott, Tasmania

 Cold platter of Bruny Island Cheese, dips, bread and olives to graze on!

-Where is your favorite beach in Tasmania?
+Where is your favourite beach in Tasmania?
 In Australia?

 Ocean Beach – Strahan (TAS)